ShelterBox in Action - 2024

 Gaza

 In Gaza almost all buildings have been damaged or destroyed, including houses, schools, and hospitals.
-At least 1.9 million people have been displaced, 70,000 people in northern Israel and around one million people in Lebanon with families having to move again and again.
-The need for shelter is overwhelming in the Middle East, winters can be cold and wet and they are working with local partners to distribute aid including plastic sheeting, rope, tarpaulins, mattresses, bedding sets, washing sets, hygiene kits, kitchen kit and tents.
+At least 1.9 million people have been displaced, 70,000 people in northern Israel and around 1 million people in Lebanon with families having to move again and again.
+The need for shelter is overwhelming in the Middle East, winters can be cold and wet and ShelterBox worked with local partners to distribute aid including tents, plastic sheeting, rope, tarpaulins, mattresses, bedding sets, washing sets, hygiene and kitchen kits.

 Lebanon

-As the war in Gaza rages on ShelterBox note it is now having a devastating effect in Lebanon, buildings have been reduced to rubble and people have fled airstrikes with only what they can carry and don’t have the essentials they need to survive.
-Whilst the ceasefire offers people a glimmer of hope, many have lost everything and although people have begun returning home tens of thousands do not have safe and secure homes to return to and will remain displaced or living in damaged homes for the foreseeable future requiring humanitarian assistance.
-ShelterBox are responding partnering with a community aid organisation based in Lebanon supporting displaced people in collective shelters with thermal blankets and hygiene kits.
-They are also funding cleaning items like brooms, floor mops, and soap that people can use to keep shared shelters tidy and as clean as is possible when conditions are crowded.
+As the war in Gaza rages on ShelterBox note it is now having a devastating effect in Lebanon, buildings have been reduced to rubble and people have fled airstrikes with only what they can carry and without the essentials they need to survive.
+Whilst the ceasefire offers people a glimmer of hope, many have lost everything and although people have begun returning home, tens of thousands do not have safe and secure homes to return to and will remain displaced or living in damaged homes for the foreseeable future requiring humanitarian assistance.
+ShelterBox, partnering with a community aid organisation based in Lebanon, supported displaced people in collective shelters with thermal blankets and hygiene kits.
+They also funded cleaning items like brooms, floor mops, and soap that people can use to keep shared shelters tidy and as clean as is possible when conditions are crowded.

 Philippines

 Every year, around 20 tropical storms sweep across the Philippines.
 It’s one of the most disaster-prone countries in the world, affected by extreme weather, earthquakes, and active volcanoes.
-Recently it has been hit by six tropical storms - back-to-back in less than a month.
-ShelterBox have a team permanently based in Cebu with stored emergency shelter and are liaising closely with the Rotary Executive Director of Disaster Management Incorporated (DMI) of D3860 to understand what emergency shelter is required and the most efficient way to get aid to people who need it most.
+At the end of the year, it was hit by six tropical storms - back-to-back in less than a month.
+ShelterBox have a team permanently based in Cebu with stored emergency shelter and liaised closely with the Rotary Executive Director of Disaster Management Incorporated (DMI) of D3860 to understand what emergency shelter is required and the most efficient way to get aid to people who need it most.

 Syria

 MozambiqueThe conflict in northern Mozambique has been causing widespread displacement since 2017 and is one of the fastest growing displacement crises in the world.
 People are having to move again and again as areas become unsafe because of the escalating violence.
-As of March 2024, over 780,000 people (80% are women and children) have been forced to leave their homes.
+As of March 2024, over 780,000 people (80% women and children) have been forced to leave their homes.
 The need for shelter is huge, with families sleeping outdoors, exposed to harsh weather, disease and other protection risks.
 On top of this on 15 December 2024 Tropical Cyclone Chido hit Mozambique, damaging homes, roads and other buildings.
-Over 170,000 people have been affected and hundreds are staying in evacuation centres in Pemba.
-ShelterBox have been providing support with shelter kits, tarpaulins, solar lights, kitchen sets, sleeping mats, and mosquito nets to the vulnerable communities affected by the conflict and we will be responding to Tropical Cyclone Chido with blankets, sleeping mats, kitchen sets, woven bags, mosquito nets and solar lights.
+Over 170,000 people were affected, ShelterBox provided support with shelter kits, tarpaulins, solar lights, kitchen sets, sleeping mats, and mosquito nets to the vulnerable communities affected by the conflict and those by Tropical Cyclone Chido with blankets, sleeping mats, kitchen sets, woven bags, mosquito nets and solar lights.

 Ethiopia

 Ethiopia is in crisis.
 Millions of people have been forced to flee their homes due to violent conflict, rising hunger and economic instability all of which have left millions of people in need.
 ShelterBox have supported over 157,000 people in Ethiopia since 2018.
-Working with their local partner, ShelterBox have supported a total of 35,000 people in the Afar and Somali regions in the last year with tarpaulins, rope, blankets, sleeping mats, mosquito nets, water carriers and kitchen sets which help people to survive in the increasing insecurity.
+Working with their local partner, ShelterBox, in project 7, supported a total of 35,000 people in the Afar and Somali regions in 2024 with tarpaulins, rope, blankets, sleeping mats, mosquito nets, water carriers and kitchen sets which help people to survive in the increasing insecurity.

 Somalia

 Looming famine, deadly drought and conflict has caused more than 1.7 million people to flee their homes in Somalia.
-As a result many people are living in unfit conditions with basic needs not met, privacy and protection concerns and women and children especially vulnerable.
-ShelterBox provided the materials and technical guidance to their local partner to construct locally appropriate shelters, built using timber framing and tarpaulins, for people who plan to return home in the longer-term and emergency shelter for those who plan to immediately return home.
-Their durability means people are well protected from extreme weather and a lockable door gives people privacy.
-They are also providing aid packages with other essential items: - a solar light, kitchen sets, water carriers, mosquito nets, blankets and sleeping mats.
+As a result many people are living in unfit conditions with basic needs not met, privacy and protection concerns with women and children especially vulnerable.
+ShelterBox provided the materials and technical guidance to their local partner to construct locally appropriate shelters, built using timber framing and tarpaulins.
+In 2024 project 2 supported more than 2,3000 vulnerable families with mosquito nets, solar lights, blankets and kitchen sets.

 Malawi

 Heavy rainfall in Malawi in early 2024 led to severe flooding and more than 12,000 displaced people in central Malawi.
 The floods also destroyed crops, roads and bridges.
 People displaced by the floods have been living in schools and other community buildings, or with host families.
-Thousands more sought shelter in displacement camps where there were already families living displaced by Cyclone Freddy in 2023.
-ShelterBox responded with aid that was already positioned there following that cyclone including - tarpaulins, groundsheets, tools, water filters and carriers, kitchen sets, solar lights, thermal blankets and mattresses.
+Thousands more sought shelter in displacement camps, where there were already families living displaced by Cyclone Freddy in 2023.
+ShelterBox responded with pre-positioned aid following that cyclone including - tarpaulins, groundsheets, tools, water filters and carriers, kitchen sets, solar lights, thermal blankets and mattresses.

 Bangladesh